This Library briefing paper looks at changes to the Horserace Betting Levy.Jump to full report >>

 The Horserace Betting Levy is collected by the Horserace Betting Levy Board (HBLB) from the gross profit of betting on British horseracing.
 The money raised from the Levy is applied for one or more of the following purposes:

 Extending the Levy

 Until April 2017, the Levy did not extend to overseas betting operators.
 The British Horseracing Authority estimated that this cost the industry over £20 million annually in lost Levy receipts.

-The Horserace Betting Levy Regulations 2017 (SI 2017/589) were approved by Parliament on 29 March 2017.
-The Regulations came into force on 25 April 2017 and extend the Levy to all gambling operators offering bets on horseracing in Great Britain.
+The Horserace Betting Levy Regulations 2017 (SI 2017/589) came into force on 25 April 2017.
+The Regulations extend the Levy to all gambling operators offering bets on horseracing in Great Britain.
 The basis on which the Levy is calculated is now a fixed rate i.e. 10% of profits on leviable bets which exceed £500,000 in a Levy period (1 April to 31 March in any given year).

 The Government now plans to make changes to administering the Levy.
 The aim is to "reduce financial and administrative burdens on the betting and horseracing industries".
 The changes will involve:

 A Department for Digital, Culture, Media and Sport (DCMS) consultation on using a Legislative Reform Order to make the changes ran from 21 December 2017 to 16 February 2018.
 After analysing the responses, the Government decided to proceed with its plans.
 The draft Legislative Reform (Horserace Betting Levy) Order 2018 was laid before Parliament on 9 October 2018.